 Windows & tray

 On Desktop your sessions aren't locked to a single window.
-Any tab can live in its own OS window, and DR-Terminal keeps running in the system tray when the main window is closed or minimised.
+Any terminal tab can live in its own OS window, and the system tray icon keeps every session reachable for as long as DR-Terminal runs.

 Detach a session into its own window